stevedonovan/gentle-intro/1-basics.md

 took out the whole computer.
 Unix systems always behaved better, and only the process died with a _segfault_.
 Why is this worse than a Rust (or Go) program panicking?
 Because the panic happens when the original problem happens, not when the program has become hopelessly confused and eaten all your homework.
+Panics are _memory safe_ because they happen before any illegal access to memory.
+This is a common cause of security problems in C, because all memory accesses are unsafe and a cunning attacker can exploit this weakness.

+Panicking sounds desperate and unplanned, but Rust panics are structured - the stack is _unwound_ just as with exceptions.
+All allocated objects are dropped, and a backtrace is generated.

 The downsides of garbage collection?
 The first is that it is wasteful of memory, which matters in those small embedded microchips which increasingly rule our world.
 The